-In the court filing, the company states the eBay seller sold “used goods, goods that were never intended for sale, and/or goods lacking any packaging or product information,” as well as “testers of Chanel cosmetics, including lip gloss power, and blush; unboxed fragrances and cosmetics; and even used fragrance items.”
+In the court filing, the company states the eBay is a leading online marketplace started in 1995 and now has over 178 million members.
+The company also owns marketplaces StubHub and Craigslist.”>eBay seller sold “used goods, goods that were never intended for sale, and/or goods lacking any packaging or product information,” as well as “testers of Chanel cosmetics, including lip gloss power, and blush; unboxed fragrances and cosmetics; and even used fragrance items.”

 Packaging At Heart of Complaint

-What is unique about this complaint is that Chanel is not claiming that the eBay seller was selling fake products, but that the seller was selling products without original packaging.
+What is unique about this complaint is that Chanel is not claiming that the eBay is a leading online marketplace started in 1995 and now has over 178 million members.
+The company also owns marketplaces StubHub and Craigslist.”>eBay seller was selling fake products, but that the seller was selling products without original packaging.

 In its court filing, the cosmetics firm argues by not using original packaging, the seller created doubt with consumers “whether the product they receive has been opened, diluted, or otherwise tampered with after leaving the factory, and depriving them [consumers] of certain essential information, including, ingredient lists.”